 Vines reach three to five feet long, and provide a harvest in 105 days.

-You’ll find ‘Futsu Black’ available for purchase in packs of 20 seeds from PAPCOOL via Amazon.
+You’ll find ‘Futsu Black’ available for purchase in a variety of packet sizes from High Mowing Organic Seeds.

 6. Honey Boat